 4. Stress leads to poor dietary and lifestyle choices

-According to Dr. Rhonda Q. Klein, a dermatologist currently in practice with Connecticut Dermatology Group, stress can affect how patients eat, which in turn influences acne.
+According to Dr. Rhonda Q. Klein, a dermatologist from Modern Dermatology in Westport, CT, stress can affect how patients eat, which in turn influences acne.
 She explains, “We do think high carb, high sugar, and high dairy diets can worsen acne, and when people are stressed, they often do not eat as healthy as normal, so this is one confounder as well.”

 In response to stress, patients may also deviate from their normal routines and turn to bad habits.
 In particular, they may not keep up with regular bathing and skin care routines.
 Sleep quality and sleep quantity too could suffer.
 These behaviors may lead to further physical stress, feeding back into the cycle of stress and acne.